 Egg Allergy

 ‘Egg allergy’ means an allergy to bird eggs, most commonly hen’s eggs.
 People with allergy to hen’s eggs are at risk of reacting to eggs from other birds such as duck, turkey, quail, goose, gull or guinea fowl.
-In egg allergy, all bird eggs should usually be avoided, unless a particular type is known to be tolerated.
+In egg allergy, all bird eggs are usually avoided, unless a particular type is known to be tolerated.
 Egg allergy is different from meat allergy – most people with egg allergy can still eat chicken, other poultry and game birds.
 It also does not include allergy to fish eggs (roe) or shellfish eggs, which come under fish or shellfish allergies.

 Related Resources